 - Google doubles down on machine learning to drive up energy efficiency of global datacentre fleet.

 - Chinese tech giant Huawei is eyeing local and Chinese firms looking to expand operations in the Asia-Pacific region.

 Before the introduction of cloud computing, EC researchers had to access each site individually to search for the information they needed.
 The centralisation of the data onto a single, centrally maintained, AWS-hosted system has halved costs related to content systems.
 Campolargo said the idea was to continue evolving cloud use and delivering additional benefits to the user base.

 “When we move from this discovery phase into a more transformative phase, we will see a second wave of decisions around cloud,” he said.

-Campolargo added that while applications with lower security requirements are moving to a public cloud environment, an on-premise cloud with high levels of security, resilience and data protection is being set up for data that cannot be hosted externally.
+Campolargo added that while applications with lower security requirements were moving to a public cloud environment, an on-premise cloud with high levels of security, resilience and data protection was being set up for data that cannot be hosted externally.

 By combining the best of the public cloud market with a secure, on-site, private cloud, Campolargo noted that the EC ultimately wants to create a hybrid environment that supports the commission, executive agencies and other European institutions.

-“The journey into cloud has transformed our organisation – it’s a paradigm shift,” said Campolargo.
+“The journey into cloud has transformed our organisation – it’s a paradigm shift,” he said.
 Cloud is enabling the EC to align IT capacity with its needs and make significant progress towards its data-centric service delivery vision, he added.

-“Cloud is a key enabler for digital transformation in public administrations, since our ultimate goal is to be able to deliver public services that benefit citizens and businesses with high quality, transparency, speed and innovation,” he said.
+“Cloud is a key enabler for digital transformation in public administrations, since our ultimate goal is to be able to deliver public services that benefit citizens and businesses with high quality, transparency, speed and innovation,” said Campolargo.